Hybrid identity

 Configure that subnet as a new AD DS site, as shown in the following image.

 Another option is to configure the cloud-hosted AD DS domain as a child domain of the on-premises domain's forest.
-An additional option is to configure the AD DS domain controllers running in the cloud as a separate forest that has a trust relationship with the on-premises forest.
+Another option is to configure the AD DS domain controllers running in the cloud as a separate forest that has a trust relationship with the on-premises forest.
 The following image shows this resource forest topology.

 For Tailwind Traders, extending its on-premises Active Directory domain or forest into Azure might be sufficient, depending on application requirements.
 The drawback in deploying this option is that VMs that are running all the time, in the way that domain controllers must, have an associated ongoing expense.